- Rail Trail

 - Cycle the length of the trail in a brisk two or a leisurely four hours each way

-- Port Fairy is a charming coastal village with many historic buildings
+- Port Fairy is a charming coastal village with many historic buildings and a very popular music festival

 - Visit the small Irish heritage township of Koroit and Tower Hill Wildlife Reserve